carpentries-incubator/ML_with_AWS_SageMaker/episodes/Training-models-in-SageMaker-notebooks-part2.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Initial setup: open prefilled .ipynb notebook
 Open the notebook from: `/ML_with_AWS_SageMaker/notebooks/Training-models-in-SageMaker-notebooks-part2.ipynb.
-Select the pytorch environment.
+Select the **pytorch environment**.

 ## Setup notebook as controller
 Once your notebook is open, we can setup our SageMaker controller as usual: